Abigail-Larsen/auto-garage-image-client/README.md

 # auto-garage-image-client

+This is an anonymous voting app where you can create votes, vote with a code, and see the results of a vote.

+This app uses React on the front end, Node on the backend, and SQl for the DB.
+Each poll has a key of a random word that gives someone access to vote or see the results.

+To run this app, you will need to have the server running at port 9000.

 **App is primarily composed of functional components that use React Hooks:**

 >  At least the useState, useEffect, and useContext hooks are demonstrated